Pogradec: History

 From the 8th until the 14th century, Pogradec area was captured by various medieval states such as the Bulgarian, Byzantine and Serbian Empires as well as by noble Albanian families such as Gropa.
-In the middle of 15th century the area became part of Skanderbeg state and after his death in 1468, it was invaded by the Ottomans who kept it until Albania's Independence in 1912.
+It was most likely during the Bulgarian empires rule in Pogradec is when it gained its modern name.
+In the middle of 15th century the area became part of the League of Lezhë and after Skanderbeg's death in 1468, it was invaded by the Ottomans who kept it until Albania's Independence in 1912.
 During their occupation Pogradec was the center of the kaza of Starova and was developed as a small town of craftsmen and fishermen.
 When the Turkish traveler Evliya Celebi visited the area in 1662 he wrote that "Pogradec was a sweet city with red roofs, four neighborhoods, four mosques, two elementary schools, six hundred houses and one hundred and fifty shops".

 During the second half of the 19th century and beginning of the 20th century, Pogradec area played an important role in the Albanian National Renaissance.
-In 14 March 1887 the second Albanian language school was started here.
+On 14 March 1887 the second Albanian language school was started here.

 During WWI Pogradec became a battlefield divided between the enemy fronts.
 From 1914 until 1920 Austro-Hungarian, Serbian, Greek, Bulgarian and French armies, captured the city replacing each-other from time to time.

-During WWII the city was first invaded by the Italian army in 12 April 1939.
+During WWII the city was first invaded by the Italian army on 12 April 1939.
 Italian occupation of Pogradec was interrupted due to Greco-Italian War and Greek troops occupied the city between 30 November 1940 and 14 April 1941.
-After Italy's capitulation in 1943 the Italians were replaced by German Wehrmacht units who held the city until 30 August 1944 when it was liberated by the Albanian partisans.
+After Italy's capitulation in 1943 it was liberated by the Albanian partisans.

 After the war the town was a favorite summer escape for many communist government officials and particularly Enver Hoxha.
 The summer residences and the area around them were sealed off from the public.